 - Book: The Search for the Buddha: The Men Who Discovered India’s Lost Religion

-Join Denny live Saturdays online for Yi Jin Jing and mindful joint, stretching, breathing, and qi exercises 8:00am and 6:00pm PST via:
+Join Denny live (with me sometimes commenting post-practice) Saturdays online for Yi Jin Jing and mindful joint, stretching, breathing, and qi exercises at 8:00am and 6:00pm Pacific via:

 Full list of links at DennyKMiu.com